davejohn/hate-crime/README.md

-# Hate Crime in the US
+# Microsite: Hate Crime in the US
-## Microsite

-Currently a work in progres...
+Currently a work in progress...

 Check out gh-pages branch for content.